University of Alberta Registration 101 Workshop

-World of Choices - Career Mentorship Event
+World of Choices 2019 - March 6

 It is important for students to be responsible for their own academic records and course information.
 All students are required to sign up for an account in "My Pass."
 Click here for instructions on how to do this.

 Career Planning Resources